 Eva M. Pomerantz, Janice Ng, and Florrie Fei-yin Ng

 Eddie Brummelman is Assistant Professor at the University of Amsterdam.
-He obtained his PhD at Utrecht University and did his postdoc at Stanford University.
-His research focuses on the socialization of the self—how social feedback, such as praise, shapes children’s self-views, such as self-esteem and narcissism.
+He obtained his PhD at Utrecht University in 2015 and was Marie Sklodowska-Curie fellow at Stanford University.
+His research focuses on the socialization of the self: how social feedback shapes children’s self-views, such as self-esteem and narcissism.
 He is a recipient of awards including the National Postdoc Prize from the Royal Holland Society of Sciences and Humanities, the George Butterworth Young Scientist Award from the European Association for Developmental Psychology, and the Rising Star Award from the Association for Psychological Science.